oddlama/idmail/README.md

 You can host binary in any way you prefer (Docker, systemd services, ...).
 Afterwards, configure your mailserver to utilize the database for lookups ([see Stalwart configuration](#%EF%B8%8F-stalwart-configuration)) and optionally configure your password manager to use one of the provided [API Endpoints](#%EF%B8%8F-api-endpoints).
+If the admin user doesn't exist on start, it will be recovered and a generated password will be printed to stdout.

 ## ☁️ API Endpoints